Amidzad Partners

 Series A in 2008

-Zephyr offers on-demand enterprise test management software that facilitates comprehensive management of the testing life-cycle within organizations.
-The platform encompasses various aspects, including resource allocation, release planning, sprint management, test case creation, scheduling, test execution, defect tracking, documentation, and collaboration, while providing real-time reporting and metrics.
-Zephyr's robust solutions cater to the diverse software testing demands of over a million users across multiple industries such as finance, healthcare, media, automotive, IT services, and enterprise software.
-Through its feature-rich products, Zephyr addresses the evolving needs of software test management in a global context.
+Zephyr specializes in on-demand enterprise test management software, offering comprehensive solutions for managing the entire testing lifecycle within organizations.
+Its platform facilitates the oversight of resources, releases, sprints, test cases, scheduling, test execution, defect tracking, documentation, collaboration, and real-time reporting and metrics.
+Zephyr's robust suite of products supports over a million users, catering to the diverse software testing needs of various industries, including finance, healthcare, media, automotive, IT services, and enterprise software.
+This versatility underscores its commitment to addressing the evolving challenges of global software test management.

 Rover